 After the import is finished check that you can see all the tables by typing:

 Then disconnect from the SSH by pressing

 Your environment is now ready to use and the only thing to do is to access it using your browser.
 Therefore point your browser to this address:

-For a complete testing experience you might need to also have some of the images stored in the uploads folder.
-You can copy them from the live site using SFTP.
+For a complete testing experience you might need to have some of the images stored in the uploads folder.
+You can upload them from the live site on Gitea.
 Just fetch the last 2-3 months from the uploads folder and copy them to the uploads folder of your Git repo.
-They're added in the
+They’re added in the

 .gitignore file by default, therefore they won’t be committed to the Git repo after copying them over.

 When you have finished working with your Vagrant environment, it’s advisable to stop it, so it won’t eat your computer’s resources.
 You can do this by running from the Git folder:

 The logs for the Vagrant instance are available in the

 /log/ folder of the repo for your site (